-The space taken by the hash table can be estimated very easily by observing that list pointers take $O(\log n)$ bits, because they have to index one out of n items, and the item keys take $O(\log n)$ bits, because they are drawn from a universe U of size u.
+The space taken by the hash table can be estimated very easily by observing that list pointers take $O(\log n)$ bits, because they have to index one out of n items, and the item keys take $O(\log u)$ bits, because they are drawn from a universe U of size u.
 It is interesting to note that the key storage can dominate the overall space occupancy of the table as the universe size increases (think e.g. to URL as keys).
 It might take even more space than what it is required by the list pointers and the table T (aka, the indexing part of the hash table).
-This is a simple but subtle observation which will be exploited when designing the Bloom Filter in Section 7.7.
+This is a simple but subtle observation which will be exploited when designing the Bloom Filter in Section ??.
 To be precise on the space occupancy, we state the following corollary.

-COROLLARY 7.1 Hash table with chaining occupies $(m + n) \log_2 n + n \log_2 u$ bits.
+COROLLARY 8.1 Hash table with chaining occupies $(m + n) \log_2 n + n \log_2 u$ bits.

 It is evident that if the dictionary size n is known, the table can be designed to consists of $m = \Theta(n)$ cells, and thus obtain a constant-time performance over all dictionary operations, on average.
 If n is unknown, one can resize the table whenever the dictionary gets too small (many deletions), or too large (many insertions).
-The idea is to start with a table size $m = 2n_0$, where n_0 is the initial number of dictionary items.
-Then, we keep track of the current number n of dictionary items present in T.

-If the dictionary gets too small, i.e. $n < n_0/2$, then we halve the table size and rebuild it; if the dictionary gets too large, i.e. $n > 2n_0$, then we double the table size and rebuild it.
+The idea is to start with a table size $m = 2n_0$, where n_0 is the initial number of dictionary gets too small, i.e. $n < n_0/2$, then we halve the table size and rebuild it; if the dictionary gets too large, i.e. $n > 2n_0$, then we double the table size and rebuild it.
 This scheme guarantees that, at any time, the table size m is proportional to the dictionary size n by a factor 2, thus implying that $\alpha = m/n = O(1)$.
-Table rebuilding consists of inserting the current dictionary items in a new table of proper size, and drop the old one.
-Since insertion takes O(1) time per item, and the rebuilding affects $\Theta(n)$ items to be deleted and $\Theta(n)$ items to be inserted, the total rebuilding cost is $\Theta(n)$.
+Table rebuilding consists of inserting the current dictionary items to be deleted and $\Theta(n)$ items to be inserted, the total rebuilding cost is $\Theta(n)$.
 But this cost is paid at least every $n_0/2 = \Omega(n)$ operations, the worst case being the one in which these operations consist of all insertions or all deletions; so the rebuilding cost can be spread over the operations of this sequence, thus adding a O(1 + m/n) = O(1) amortized cost at the actual cost of each operation.
 Overall this means that

-COROLLARY 7.2 Under the hypothesis of simple uniform hashing, there exists a dynamic hash table with chaining which takes constant time, expected and amortized, for all three dictionary operations, and uses O(n) space.
+COROLLARY 8.2 Under the hypothesis of simple uniform hashing, there exists a dynamic hash table with chaining which takes constant time, expected and amortized, for all three dictionary operations, and uses O(n) space.

-7.2.1 How do we design a "good" hash function?
+8.2.1 How do we design a "good" hash function ?

 Simple uniform hashing is difficult to guarantee, because one rarely knows the probability distribution according to which the keys are drawn and, in addition, it could be the case that the keys are not drawn independently.
 Let us dig into this latter feature.
 Since h maps keys from a universe of size u to a integer-range of size m, it induces a partition of those keys in m subsets $U_i = \{k \in U : h(k) = i\}$.
-By the $pigeon\ principle$ it does exist at least one of these subsets whose size is larger than the average load factor u/m.
+By the pigeon principle it does exist at least one of these subsets whose size is larger than the average load factor u/m.
 Now, if we reasonably assume that the universe is sufficiently large to guarantee that $u/m = \Omega(n)$, then we can choose the dictionary S as that subset of keys and thus force the hash table to offer its worst behavior, by boiling down to a single linked list of length $\Omega(n)$.